-surf\cut receives any 3D field into its left input port and it receives a surface (from scat\to\tin, geologic\surface, slice, etc.) into its right input port.
-Its function is similar to shape\cut.
+distance to surface receives any 3D field into its left input port and it receives a surface (from create\tin, surface from horizons, slice, etc.) into its right input port.
+Its function is similar to distance to shape.
 It adds a data component to the input 3D field referencing the cutting surface.
 With this new data component you can use a subsettting module like plume to pass either side of the 3D field as defined by the cutting surface, thereby allowing cutting of structures along any surface.
 The surface can originate from a TIN surface, a slice plane or a geologic surface.
 The cutting surface can be multi-valued in Z, which means the surface can have instances where there are more one z value for a single x, y coordinate.
 This might occur with a wavy fault surface that is nearly vertical, or a fault surface with recumbent folds.

-surf\cut recalculates when either input field is changed or the "Accept" button is pressed.
+distance to surface recalculates when either input field is changed or the "Accept" button is pressed.

-The general approach with surf\cut is:
+The general approach with distance to surface is:

-Create a cutting surface representing either a fault plane, a scouring surface (unconformity), or an excavation.

-Create a 3D model of the object you wish to cut.

-Pass the 3D model into the left port of surf\cut, and the cutting surface to the right port of surf\cut and hit accept.
+- Create a cutting surface representing either a fault plane, a scouring surface (unconformity), or an excavation. - Create a 3D model of the object you wish to cut. - Pass the 3D model into the left port of distance to surface, and the cutting surface to the right port of distance to surface and hit accept.

-- Input 3D Field [Field] Accepts a data field. - Input Surface [Field] Accepts a field with the surface to cut the input volume/surface surf cut example images shape\cut shape\cut receives any 3D field into its input port and outputs the same field with an additional data component.
+- Input 3D Field [Field] Accepts a data field. - Input Surface [Field] Accepts a field with the surface to cut the input volume/surface distance to shape distance to shape receives any 3D field into its input port and outputs the same field with an additional data component.
 Using plume\shell, you can cut structures with either a cylinder or rotated rectangle.
 The cutting action is z invariant (like a cookie cutter).
 Depending on the resolution of the input field, rectangles may not have sharp corners.
 With rectilinear fields (and non-rotated rectangles), the threshold module can replace plume\shell to produce sharp corners (by removing whole cells). plume can be used to output 3D fields for additional filtering or mapping.

-Output Field [Field] Outputs the field with distance to surface data to allow subsetting buffer buffer receives any 3D field into its left input port and it receives polylines (from read\lines, read\vector\gis, read\cad, isolines, or other sources) into its right input port.
-Its function is similar to shape\cut.
+• Output Field [Field] Outputs the field with distance to surface data to allow subsetting buffer distance buffer distance receives any 3D field into its left input port and it receives polylines (from read\lines, import vector gis, import\cad, isolines, or other sources) into its right input port.
+Its function is similar to distance to shape.
 It adds a data component to the input 3D field and using plume\shell, you can cut structures along the path of the input polylines.
-Only the x and y coordinates of the polylines are used because buffer cuts a projected slice that is z invariant. buffer recalculates when either input field is changed or the "Execute" button is pressed.
+Only the x and y coordinates of the polylines are used because buffer distance creates data to cut a projected region that is z invariant. buffer distance recalculates when either input field is changed or the "Execute" button is pressed.
 "Thick Fences" can be produced with the output of this module.